Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

 Now do you see why micro influencers are so important for your enterprise marketing needs?
 By utilizing the flow of hyper-targeted micro influencers across multiple social networks, hopefully you can now see how vital these voices can be when targeting enterprise prospects on an ABM basis.

-The micro influencers in the use case for enterprise ABM likely provided a stellar ROI due to the low cost nature of the influencer, were effective due to their very specific targeting of upstream and downstream audience, captured the attention of the targets due to intelligent tagging and mentions, and (provided the posts themselves were effective) yielded the right traffic.
+The micro influencers in the use case for enterprise ABM likely provided a stellar ROI due to the low-cost nature of the influencer, were effective due to their very specific targeting of the upstream and downstream audiences, captured the attention of the targets due to intelligent tagging and mentions, and (provided the posts themselves were effective) yielded the right traffic.

-By targeting micro influencers based on ABM goals and tying those creatives to the correct imagery on your landing pages, lead capture will ensure funnel starts to keep your sales team happy.
+By targeting micro-influencers based on ABM goals and tying those creatives to the correct imagery on your landing pages, lead capture will ensure the funnel starts to keep your sales team happy.

 Joe Sinkwitz has 20+ years involvement in digital marketing, focusing primarily in SEO (Principal of Digital Heretix) and of course influencer marketing (CEO of Intellifluence).